google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 5 Tips for Booking a Cruise

-Cruising used to be a luxury for rich folks waaay back.
+Cruising used to be a luxury for rich folks waaaaay back.
 Now, it is more and more affordable and cruising is a popular option when you are planning your vacation.
 There are many levels of affordability.
 Here are some things to consider when you book a cruise:

 1. Departure ports: you should take note where you want to leave from and how you will get there.
 You can build an extra vacation around your departure port.
 Will you have to fly?
 Can you drive there and how much does it cost to park?
 Does the cruise line sell air fare and transportation to and from the departure port?